Top 20 pottery songs (part 2)

 18. Al Stewart - Songs Out of Clay

-I really like the lyrics of this song and I also really like Al Stewart’s voice.
-Clay as an image for the creative process.
+I really like the lyrics of this song, and I also really like Al Stewart’s voice.
+The image of clay is used to represent the creative process.

 “Oh I know that you are an artist she said